Now Accepting New Patients!

 Our practice offers multiple sedation options to ensure patients feel comfortable during oral surgery and maxillofacial surgery procedures.
 Local anesthesia numbs the specific treatment area for minor procedures like tooth extractions.
 For more complex surgery involving dental implants or wisdom teeth removal, we provide conscious sedation where you remain responsive but deeply relaxed.
 General anesthesia is available for extensive maxillofacial surgery procedures performed in our state-certified surgical facility.
 Your oral surgeon will recommend the most appropriate sedation based on the procedure complexity, your medical history, and personal comfort preferences during your consultation appointment.

 Yes, having wisdom teeth removed proactively can prevent numerous oral health complications.
-When wisdom teeth don’t have adequate space to emerge properly, they become impacted and can damage adjacent teeth, cause infections, and create painful cysts in the jaw bone.
-Our oral surgery practice recommends extraction before problems develop, typically during late teens or early twenties when recovery is faster.
+When wisdom teeth don’t have adequate space to emerge properly, they become impacted and can damage adjacent teeth, cause infections, and create painful cysts in the jawbone.
+Our oral surgery practice recommends extraction before problems develop, typically during late teens or early twenties, when recovery is faster.
 Removing problematic wisdom teeth protects your other teeth from crowding, reduces infection risk, and prevents damage to surrounding bone and gum tissue.
 Most patients experience minimal discomfort when wisdom teeth are extracted before complications arise.

 Dental implants provide the most comprehensive solution for replacing missing teeth because they restore both function and appearance while protecting your oral health long-term.
 Unlike bridges or dentures, implants integrate directly with your jaw bone, preventing bone loss that typically occurs after tooth extraction.
 Our oral surgery practice uses titanium posts that function like natural tooth roots, providing stability for chewing virtually any food.
 Implants don’t require altering adjacent healthy teeth, and with proper care, they can last a lifetime.
 Patients appreciate that implant-supported teeth look natural and eliminate the dietary restrictions associated with traditional dentures.